MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 ### Account setup

 The device creates the tracking policy for this phase, calculates all apps and policies targeted to the user context and starts the installation.
-At the beginning of this phase, you will see all subtasks in the **Identifying** state.
+Before the tracking policy is created, you will see all subtasks in the **Identifying** state.

 - Join the organization